freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ## System stability

-Some of the core principles a design system should seek out to get.
+Some of the core principles, or “stabilizers” as the advocate says, that a design system should seek out to get.
 Not only to achieve a certain stability and actually be supported, but to continue existing and impacting products positively.

 ![](../attachment/vsc-paste/maturity-model-for-design-systems-240403150128.png)